 Accumulated Cyclone Energy+

-*Arthur, Bertha and Cristobal have formed in the Atlantic as of June 2nd
+*Total forecast includes Arthur, Bertha, Cristobal, Dolly, Edouard, Fay, Gonzalo, Hanna and Isaias which have formed in the Atlantic as of August 4th.

 +A measure of a named storm’s potential for wind and storm surge destruction defined

 as the sum of the square of a named storm’s maximum wind speed (in 104 knots2) for each 6-hour